-Hi, and welcome to the FITMUMS PHYSIO.
-My name is Amy Laurie and I have been a registered physiotherapist since 2009 and I specialise in Women’s Health, in particular pre and postnatal health and wellness.
+Hi, and welcome to my FITMUMS Physio Service.
+My name is Amy Laurie and I have been a registered physiotherapist since 2009 and I specialise in Women’s Health, in particular pre- and postnatal health and wellness.
 I am also clinically trained in Pilates and recently became a mum to my daughters Hannah in 2016 and Chloe in 2019.

 During pregnancy, your body goes through immense changes to accommodate for the life growing inside you.
 With the changing shape of your body and the added effects of pregnancy hormones, it is very common to experience aches and pains in pregnancy.